White Horse of Kent: Usage

-The horse is a key part of the official coat of arms of the county, and appears on the coat of arms of many of the boroughs of Kent, and London boroughs historically part of Kent, like in the coat of arms of the London Borough of Bexley and the coat of arms of the London Borough of Bromley. and on the University of Kent coat of arms.
+The horse is a key part of the official coat of arms of the county.
+The animal appears on the coat of arms of many of the boroughs of Kent, and London boroughs historically part of Kent, like in the coat of arms of the London Borough of Bexley and the coat of arms of the London Borough of Bromley. and on the University of Kent coat of arms.
 The horse is depicted on the flag of Kent and forms part of the modern logos of Kent County Council, the Kent Fire and Rescue Service and the Kent Police.
-The horse is also depicted on the badges of Kent County Cricket Club, Gillingham F.C., Welling United F.C. and Bromley F.C.
+The horse is also depicted on the badges of Kent County Cricket Club, Gillingham F.C., Welling United F.C., Bromley F.C. and Folkestone Invicta F.C.

 The horse also features on the logos of many companies and sports teams in Kent.
 It was used on the former Invictaway London commuter coaches operated by Maidstone & District Motor Services.
-A large number of pubs in the county also feature White Horse in their name, although this also occurs around the United Kingdom and may not necessarily relate to the Kent horse.
+A large number of pubs in the county also feature White Horse in their name.
+However, the name also occurs around the United Kingdom and may not necessarily relate to the Kent horse.